isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Betty and Barney Hill abduction 1961.md

 ---
-description: The 1961 alleged alien abduction of Betty and Barney Hill stands as arguably the most influential UFO encounter in American history.
-Often called the "Adam...
-layout: default
 title: 'The Betty and Barney Hill Abduction: A Critical Analysis of America''s First Alien Abduction Case'
 permalink: /ufo-top-100/betty-and-barney-hill-abduction-1961/
-date: '2025-04-17 12:09:14 '
+date: '2025-04-17 16:08:09 '
 image: /assets/images/UFO - Top 100/Betty and Barney Hill abduction 1961-Full-Text.svg
+description: 'Exploring The Betty and Barney Hill Abduction: A Critical Analysis of America''s First Alien Abduction Case within the context of UFO - Top 100.'
 ---

 ---